Moebius-Order/Novel-PMUIG-Chapters-json/README.md

 ### 1. Dialogues
 - Set `"is_dialogue": true` for spoken lines.
 - Each new speaker starts with a new `"id"`.
-- Use `"dialogue_id"` to group multi-line dialogue segments spoken by the same character.
+- Use `"dialogue_id"` to group dialogues spoken by the same character.

 **Example:**
 ```json